BStokke007/CardDetector/Project_how.md

 # CardDetector
-## How
+## How to make the code?

 ### Step 1

-Make the camera work through a python code.
+Make the camera work through a python code by using OpenCV.

 The camera that shall be in use on Step 1 is the camera on the PC, but the camera that is going to be used futher is curently unknown.